Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

   - Cogs that are more than what is able to be run in a simple eval.
   - Cogs that are more than just a simple API access request.
-  - Cogs that properly use Red utilities, including Config, checks, and any other utility functions.
+  - Cogs that properly use Red utilities, for example Config, or any other utility functions.
   - Cogs that use event listeners (bot.wait_for or cog-wide listeners) or custom tasks that are efficient and handle exceptions appropriately.
   - Cogs that handle errors properly.
   - Cogs that handle permissions properly.